The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Introduction

 \section{Introduction}

-Face recognition is an extensively studied topic in computer vision.
-Among the existing technologies of human biometrics, face recognition is the most widely used in real-world applications, such as the authentication and surveillance systems.
-According to the modality of data, face recognition can be divided into 2D image based methods and 3D scan based methods, which are quite different in development and application.
-Moreover, with the great advance of deep convolutional neural networks (DCNNs), deep learning based methods have achieved significant performance improvements on various computer vision tasks, including face recognition.
-In this survey, we focus on 2D image based end-to-end deep face recognition which takes the natural images or video frames as input, and extracts the deep features of each face as output.
-We provide a comprehensive review of the recent advances in the elements of end-to-end deep face recognition.
-Specifically, an end-to-end deep face recognition system is composed of three key elements: face detection, face preprocessing, and face representation.
+Face recognition (FR) is an extensively studied topic in computer vision.
+Among the existing technologies of human biometrics, face recognition is the most widely used one in real-world applications.
+With the great advance of deep convolutional neural networks (DCNNs), the deep learning based methods have achieved significant improvements on various computer vision tasks, including face recognition.
+In this survey, we focus on 2D image based end-to-end deep face recognition which takes the general images or video frames as input, and extracts the deep feature of each face as output.
+We provide a comprehensive review of the recent advances of the elements of end-to-end deep face recognition.
+Specifically, an end-to-end deep face recognition system is composed of three key elements: face detection, face alignment, and face representation.
 In the following, we give a brief introduction of each element.

-Face detection is the first step of the end-to-end face recognition.
-It aims to locate the face regions in the natural images or video frames.
-Before the deep learning era, one of the pioneering work for face detection is Viola-Jones~\cite{viola2001rapid} face detector, which utilizes AdaBoost classifiers with Haar features to build a cascaded structure.
+Face detection is the first step of end-to-end face recognition.
+It aims to locate the face regions in the still images or video frames.
+Before the deep learning era, one of the pioneering works for face detection is Viola-Jones~\cite{viola2001rapid} face detector, which utilizes AdaBoost classifiers with Haar features to build a cascaded structure.
 Later on, the subsequent approaches explore the effective hand-craft features~\cite{Ojala2002Multiresolution,Mita2005Joint,Yang2014acf} and various classifiers~\cite{Li2002Statistical,Pham2007Fast,Brubaker2008On} to improve the detection performance.
-Besides, some methods~\cite{Felzenszwalb2010Object,YAN2014790} employ Deformable Part Models (DPM) for face detection.
-One can refer to~\cite{Stefanos2015A} for a thorough survey of traditional face detection methods.
-Recently, with the great progress of DCNNs, deep learning based face detection has been extensively studied.
-By learning from large-scale data with DCNN, face detectors become more robust to various conditions, such as large facial poses and occlusions.
+One can refer to~\cite{Yang2002DetectingFI,Stefanos2015A} for a thorough survey of traditional face detection methods.